ArseniyLevashov/Java/README.md

 3.collections:
 a small implementation of a black list for comments. if a forbidden word is encountered, then this comment will be blocked

+4.web2:
+A small web application that adds users to the list using servlets.
+Made for educational purposes, in order to learn how to create and use servlets in practice